forestgagnon/infinite-open-world-webgl/README.md

 How many gold blocks can you find before you die of boredom or you've exhausted your RAM?

-Just clone the repo and open index.html in your browser.
+Just clone the repo and run an asset server in it (e.g `python -m SimpleHTTPServer`).
 Consumes tons of RAM as you move around the world and it generates new chunks on the fly.

 A powerful GPU is also your friend.
+You should be able to pull 60FPS+ even on budget gaming hardware.